Loading...

 About the festival

-WOW Bradford was the first of 5 cities to run a WOW Festival with the support of Spirit of 2012, and took place in 2016, 2017 and 2018 at Kala Sangam Arts Centre and Bradford Cathedral.
+WOW Bradford was the first of five cities to run a WOW Festival with the support of Spirit of 2012, and took place in 2016, 2017 and 2018 at Kala Sangam Arts Centre and Bradford Cathedral.

-In 2017 the festival happened 18-19 November.
-The programme included workshops such as How to get Elected, Self Care and creating home remedies.
-Talks covered all sorts of topics from redefining age-old stereotypes about hair to building a secure financial future.
-The festival keynote was from Reni Eddo-Lodge who explored issues from eradicated black history to the political purpose of white dominance, whitewashed feminism and the inextricable link between class and race from her book Why I’m No Longer Talking To White People About Race.
+The festival keynote was from Reni Eddo-Lodge who explored black history, whitewashed feminism and the inextricable link between class and race from her book Why I’m No Longer Talking To White People About Race.
 The festival co-programmers were Saliha Rubani and Laura Brooks, who met while volunteering for WOW in 2016.

 Watch